ChristopherBrum/rb120/flashcard_questions.md

   - How can we use the `to_s` method within our own custom classes?
   - Even though it's not always necessary, why is prepending getter and setter methods with `self` important?
   - What are 2 clear things that we can `self` for?
-  - What are the boundaries of `self` within a class when determining whether oyu're referencing the class or an instance of the class?
+  - What are the boundaries of `self` within a class when determining whether you're referencing the class or an instance of the class?
 - Part 4: Inheritance
-  - How does inheritance effect behavoir and what are the associated objects referred to?
+  - How does inheritance effect behavior and what are the associated objects referred to?
   - What do we use to signify that a class is inheriting form another?
   - How can a subclass override the behavior of a superclass and how does this work?
   - What does the `super` keyword do?
   - How can we be more specific about what `super` passes or doesn't pass as an argument?
-  - What happens if you use `super` when the sublass method has arguments passed in and the superclass method doesn't, or vice-versa?
+  - What happens if you use `super` when the subclass method has arguments passed in and the superclass method doesn't, or vice-versa?
   - What's a good example of where using class inheritance makes sense?
   - Why do we need modules if we can inherit from other classes?
   - What is a design principle that OOP helps us achieve?